Since Covid-19 arrived on the global scene, my schedule has looked something like this:

 Demand Gen’s 2020 Content Preference Survey Report shows 73% of those asked consume 3-7 items of content before speaking with a salesperson.
 Nobody wants to play the vendor field.
 They want a credible option and want to be “completed” by YOU.
 Your perfect skills and solutions.
 Jerry McGuire anybody?

-Every report or survey I’ve come across in the last few weeks rank case studies as either the leading marketing tool that persuades company leaders, or the 2nd or 3rd, but always at the top of the list.
+Every report or survey I’ve come across in the last few weeks ranks case studies as one of the leading marketing tools that persuades business owners.

 Demand Gen’s research also shows:

 Great film directors like Martin Scorcese, Ava Duvernay, and Bong Joon-ho are not award-winners simply because they choose to work on remarkable scripts.
 They’re timeless, impactful directors because they understand that, unlike live performance, film is the director’s medium.
-They have the complete power and discretion to tell a story by guiding the audience’s eyes to exactly where they want focus (via camera operation and other technical devices).
+They have the complete power and discretion to tell a story by guiding the audience’s eyes to exactly where they want the focus.

 They allow you to repurpose content to appeal to different audiences as you see fit.
-And, case studies provide you with the Calls to Action you desire from prospects.
+And, case studies provide you with the CTAs you desire your prospects to take.

 It’s all up to you.